smpio/celery-broker-prometheus-exporter/README.md

 # celery-broker-prometheus-exporter

+A simple Prometheus-compatible metrics exporter for Celery brokers.
+It exports only one metric: `celery_queue_length`.

 ## Disclaimer

 Actually tested only with redis, because there is [RabbitMQ exporter](https://github.com/kbudde/rabbitmq_exporter).
 But it should work too.

 ## Thanks